edmondchuc/blog-site/content/installing_pelican.md

 Title: Installing Pelican - A Static Site Generator
 Date: 2018-11-18 21:51
 Category: dev
+Author: Edmond Chuc
 Tags: Python, static site generator, Pelican, Jekyll, Hugo, Sphinx, blog, Ruby, Markdown, reStructured Text

 I started looking into static site generators to simplify my workflow and the maintenance of my personal website.
-As with many before me, I stumbled across the popular names in static site generation such as [Jekyll](https://jekyllrb.com/), [Hugo]() and others.
+As with many before me, I stumbled across the popular names in static site generation such as [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/) and others.
 At the time, I already had a single-paged portfolio website but I wanted to start blogging online to share my thoughts and experiences with the world.
 I knew static site generators were the go-to solutions but I never expected how immensely powerful they were and how easy they were to use.
 Read on to see why I chose [Pelican](https://github.com/getpelican/pelican) as my static site generator.

 I initially started with Jekyll, the top-dog of static site generators, backed by GitHub.
 Their documentation was easy to follow and the installation process was reasonably straight forward.
 However, I soon ran into a problem.
 Jekyll was developed with Ruby and its ecosystem.
 At the time I was a full-blown Python developer so naturally, all the jargon to do with Ruby like gems and bundlers were unfamiliar to me.
 Despite the clear and well-explained "Ruby 101" that Jekyll documentation provided, I started seeing the similar patterns of the Ruby ecosystem to Python's and decided to look for a Python static site generator instead.